JOHNFLEURIMOND/FantasyFootball/README.md

 A user can get the most recent fantasy football news from Rotoworld Fantasy Pros; search for their favorite player for projections for the following games and average stats per game.

 The pages on the website are primarily created from three main components, FantasyFootballRanking, WeeklyProjections, and PPR, with two different API calls to Sportsdatas' API.
 First, I made a card component using Styled-Components that will populate the data on individual cards in a grid format once the promises come back from the API call.
 Suppose the user would like to see more players.
-In that case, there is a search bar to search for whatever player you like or filter by Position and/or start.
+In that case, there is a search bar to search for whatever player you like or filter by Position and/or stat.

 # Portfolio :open_file_folder::